Andrew Benintendi Player Props: White Sox vs. Blue Jays

-The Chicago White Sox, including Andrew Benintendi and his .439 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starting pitcher Chris Bassitt and the Toronto Blue Jays at Guaranteed Rate Field, Tuesday at 8:10 PM ET.
+Andrew Benintendi -- hitting .341 in his past 10 games -- will be in action for the Chicago White Sox versus the Toronto Blue Jays, with Jose Berrios on the hill, on July 5 at 8:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Athletics.
+In his most recent game he had a one-hit showing (1-for-4) against the Blue Jays.

 Andrew Benintendi Game Info & Props vs. the Blue Jays